 Describes the purpose and architecture of the first portal implementation based on DIRAC4EGI.
 This version will be available for the EISCAT community by the end of May 2016.

-Because of having three months delay in delivery, this document is titled ‘Towards the EISCAT_3D Production Portal’ instead of ‘EISCAT_3D production portal’.

-Introduction – EISCAT_3D
+Introduction to EISCAT_3D

 EISCAT_3D is a project that aims at constructing a new generation of ionospheric and atmospheric radar in the auroral zone in the Fenno-Scandinavian Arctic.
 EISCAT_3D is included on the ESFRI (European Strategy Forum on Research Infrastructures) roadmap and will be a world-leading international research infrastructure to study the Earth's atmosphere and to investigate how it is coupled to space.
 The main scientific application is radio wave scattering from the ionosphere, which is useful to study plasma physics and upper atmospheric effects of space weather events and climate change.
 Other areas of research include space debris and near-Earth object studies.